Stingrays (Cell-Site Simulators): An In-Depth Analysis

 In democracies, the trend is bending toward more oversight:

-• Legislative limits on capabilities and use cases
+• Legislative limits on capabilities and use cases, often restricting duration and scope of monitoring

 Authoritarian Context